A16S10/mlops-zoomcamp-project-cohort-2024/README.md

 ## Further improvements:
-Use cloud: Implement IAC on AWS via Terraform
+Use more extensive dataset, current one is with 400 rows.

-Use CI/CD
+Use cloud: Implement IAC on AWS via Terraform.

-Better user experience to use model via web service.
-Try BYOM platforms like Hugging Face spaces / AWS Sagemaker etc
+Use CI/CD.

-Create unit tests
+Create unit tests.